 Writing every Endless Mile guide is a huge commitment, so I thought I’d share what happens each step of the way.
-After guiding over 3,000 people in several countries, I’ve developed a distinct, personal style as well as a good idea of how to explain complex issues in a way that’s easy to understand.
+After guiding over 3,000 people in several countries, I’ve developed a distinct, personal style as well as an ability to explain complex issues in a way that’s easy to understand.
 At least that’s what clients say!

 For the moment, Endless Mile is a one-man business.
 I’m solely responsible for every step of production, & the decision to publish a particular guide undergoes a lot of consideration.
 At first I never know exactly how many pages a guide will contain, how many illustrations I’ll have to create, nor how long the entire process will take.
 But bit by bit, a new guide begins to take shape.
 Writing about the Mosteiro dos Jerónimos grew from a fascination of Portugal’s most famous monument, & the cloister takes my breath away every time I visit.
 Let’s walk through what it takes to produce an Endless Mile guide using the monastery as an example…